 Offences in which the defence is available

-The defence generally is available in what are known as strict liability offences.
+The defence of honest and reasonable mistake is generally available in what are known as strict liability offences.

-The defence is not strictly speaking a “defence”.
+The defence is not strictly speaking a “defence” (See other defences here).
 By establishing that a person had an honest and reasonable mistaken belief of fact, the prosecution has been unable to establish all of the “essential ingredients” of a charge.
 The evidence is insufficient to establish that the accused had knowledge of the presence of some essential factual ingredient.

 The defence in practice

 The general test is: